lucasJohn625/lucasJohn625/README.md

 - 👋 Hi, I’m @lucasJohn625
-- 👀 I’m interested in creating games and mobile apllications.
+-  I’m interested in creating applcations in Mern
-- 🌱 I’m currently learning c# and working in unity.
+-  Recently finished studying at the Coding Dojo Bootcamp
-- 💞️ I’m looking to collaborate on mobile gaming applications.
+-  I’m looking to collaborate with others and continue learning.

 <!---